Free Sydney Music Compilation: The Bridge – Class of 2017

 Stuff your stocking with 100% Sydney music, curated by The Bridge.

 Our Sydney music nerds have put together a little Christmas pressie, made up of their favourite home-grown tracks of the year.
-Presenters Ryan Saar, Lachlan Wyllie and Tia Newling have rounded up their top picks of the year from right across Sydney.
+Presenters Ryan Saar, Lana Wyllie and Tia Newling have rounded up their top picks of the year from right across Sydney.
 The best part?
 It’s free!
 (Or name-your-price, if you’d like to contribute a donation to at FBi Radio.)

 Get it for yourself via bandcamp and read through a track-by-track run down from each presenter below.

 Artwork by the excellent Russell Fitzgibbon.

 Before Georgia June released her debut track ‘Cool’ in September, she’d already lived the life of a rock star.
 Under a mentorship with Billboard Magazine, June moved to New York and recorded her first tracks with Passion Pit’s Ayad Al Adhamy, the result being the nugget of pop-rock perfection that is ‘Cool’.
 It’s a song that bursts with June’s infectious personality, wry wit and a foot-stomping chorus sure to put holes in your floor.
 Shoutouts to the time my housemate caught me singing ‘Cool’ into a mirror with a hairbrush for a microphone.

 ‘Vanilla’ is impossibly chic, the audio equivalent of whatever French New Wave film is currently getting all the arts students in a frenzy.
 ‘Vanilla’ cruises on guitar and synth lines with breezy confidence, Melissah Marie’s vocals hovering above her distinct brand futuristic pop with otherworldly magnetism.
 Every time I listen to Moody Beach, I can’t help but feel I’ve stumbled upon one of the best (and effortlessly cool) secrets in local music.